w3f/polkadot-wiki/docs/maintain-guides-validator-payout.md

 points are reward points earned for payable actions like:

 - issuing validity statements for [parachain](learn-parachains) blocks.
-- producing a non-uncle block in the relay chain.
+- producing a non-uncle block in the Relay Chain.
 - producing a reference to a previously unreferenced uncle block.
 - producing a referenced uncle block.

-_Note: An uncle block is a relay chain block that is valid in every regard, but which failed to become canonical.
+_Note: An uncle block is a Relay Chain block that is valid in every regard, but which failed to become canonical.
 This can happen when two or more validators are block producers in a single slot, and the block produced by one validator reaches the next block producer before the others.
 We call the lagging blocks uncle blocks._